erlang/otp/HOWTO/INSTALL-CROSS.md

 The build system, including cross compilation configuration variables used, may be subject to non backward compatible changes without prior notice.
 Current cross build system has been tested when cross compiling some Linux/GNU systems, but has only been partly tested for more esoteric platforms.
-The VxWorks example file is highly dependent on our environment and is here more or less only for internal use.

 ### Patches ###